ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 - Better identifies activities that drive costs
 - Tracks set-up costs associated with each batch and product line
 - Analyzes activities rather than input resources
 - Allows cost drivers to vary across the firm.

+### ABC’s Major Features

 - Cost analysts attempt to identify cause-and-effect cost drivers for allocating overhead costs.
 - Reduces overhead cost pools that are allocated with an arbitrary allocation